 James Dickson Pollock (1886-1936) served as Lodge Organist from 1923 until 1933, when his name disappears from Temple Lodge, No.33 Lodge membership records.
 He was a manager and shareholder of the Hillcrest Lumber Company, which is no longer in business but, in its day, was a leading player in the Cowichan Valley lumber industry.

 We will do more research in our records to see if we can find out whether he demitted from the Lodge prior to his death in 1936.
-His obituary in the local newspaper (see below) does not mention his Temple Lodge, No.33 membership or list any Freemasons attending his funeral, although it notes that his funeral was well attended, with 103 cars counted at Mountain View Cemetery for the funeral.
+His obituary in the local newspaper (see below) does not mention his Temple Lodge, No.33 membership and only lists one Freemason, John Albert Kyle, attending his funeral, although it notes that his funeral was well attended, with 103 cars counted at Mountain View Cemetery for the funeral.
 We will do more research on James Dickson Pollock and post any information we uncover.

 Here is a brief biography James Dickson Pollock taken from his obituary in the Cowichan Leader newspaper: